ParkChungWon/BadicamSDK_GDI_CPP/README.md

 # BandicamSDK_GDI_CPP

-Record Window Screen Using BandicamSdk (Window, Intel)
+Record Window Screen Using BandicamSdk (Window10, Intel)

 Note: You must purchase a Badicam license to remove the watermark.